Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 - It's time of  lunch break.
 A brief escape for nourishment and relaxation.

  ### 01:30pm to 02:30pm
   - At this time there was a P2P leactur.
 Which was conducted by the senior's of  collage.
-IN this leactur she gave the knowledge about the <B>C++ LANGUAGE</B>.
+In this leactur she gave the knowledge about the <B>C++ LANGUAGE</B>.
 She gave the knowledge about What is the <B>"VARIABLES", "PSEUDO CODE",</B> etc.
 - In this leactur we performed 4 programs.
 Which were given by the senior's of the collage.